Gendün Chöphel

 Chöphel was a friend of the Indian scholar and independence activist Rahul Sankrityayan.
 His life was the inspiration for Luc Schaedler's film The Angry Monk: Reflections on Tibet.
 He is best known for his collection of essays called The Madman's Middle Way: Reflections on Reality of the Tibetan Monk Gendun Chophel. and Grains of Gold: Tales of a Cosmopolitan Pilgrimage, written during his time in India and Sri Lanka in between 1934 and 1946.
 These essays were critical of modern Hinduism, Christianity, and British imperialism.
-While condemning places and events like the Black Hole of Calcutta and the Goa Inquisition, he praised certain British colonial practices like the abolition of sati.
+While condemning places and events like the Black Hole of Calcutta and the Goa Inquisition, he praised certain British colonial practices of legislations.